How To Transfer Car Insurance While You Buy A Second-Hand Car For A Smooth Ride?

 Transferring vehicle insurance details after buying a used car

 After purchasing a second-hand car of your choice, ensure that your car is protected against damages.
 Be it a new car or a used one, there are no exceptions when it comes to the law that requires every car owner to have a car insurance policy.
-Whether the policy is a simple third-party cover or a comprehensive cover is a matter of choice.
+Whether the policy is a simple third-party car insurance or a comprehensive car insurance is a matter of choice.
 It is necessary that the new owner transfer the insurance from the previous owner to his/her name.
 Car insurance companies carry out a full inspection of the second-hand vehicle.

 *The other requirements include: *

-● Original registration certificate: According to the Insurance Regulatory and Development Authority of India, the name and address of the RC and insurance policy must match the new owner.
-Therefore, one should first produce the registration certificate, Form 29 and Form 30 - the last two signed by the previous car owner to get the ownership of the car transferred in their name.
+Original registration certificate: One should first produce the registration certificate, Form 29 and Form 30 - the last two signed by the previous car owner to get the ownership of the car transferred in their name.

 *Why should you transfer the car insurance? *